-Salaries and benefits expense increased 25% to \$84.8 million from \$67.6 million.
-The increase is due primarily to an increase in headcount and higher employee costs associated with the new third party underwriting business.
-The Company hired 117 employees during the fourth guarter of 2014 and the first half of 2015 for this business.
-Accordingly, the Company had about \$8.8 million of direct salary-related expenses for this division in 2015 compared to \$0.9 million in 2014.
-The increase is also the result of higher employee costs associated with commercial segment origination.
-The Company compensates its commercial sales staff with commissions based on the profitability of originated mortgages.
-Commercial origination, excluding renewals, increased by 19% from 2014 and the related compensation to sales staff increased by \$3.1 million year over year.
-As at December 31, 2015, the Company had 915 employees, compared to 770 as at December 31, 2014.
-The growth in head count, excluding employees working in the third-party underwriting and fulfillment services business, was 7%.
-This growth largely reflected the need to meet the administrative demand associated with increased MUA, which grew by 9% year over year.
-Management salaries were paid to the two senior executives (Co-founders) who together control about 77% of the Company's common shares.
+Salaries and benefits expense increased by 3% to \$87.7 million from \$84.8 million.
+Salaries were higher as overall headcount increased from 915 employees to 949 as at 2016 year end.
+The growth in head count was 3% and includes employees working in the third-party underwriting and fulfillment services business which continued to grow but at more modest rates than in 2015 during business start-up.
+This growth also reflects the need to meet the administrative demand associated with increased MUA, which grew by 6% year over year.
+Management salaries were paid to the two senior executives (Co-founders) who together control about 74% of the Company's common shares.
 The current period expense is a result of the compensation arrangement executed on the closing of the initial public offering ("IPO").